Robert Austin Wynns Player Props: Rockies vs. Reds

 Robert Austin Wynns At The Plate

-- Wynns has a base hit in nine of 18 games played this year (50.0%), but zero multi-hit games.
+- Wynns has a base hit in nine of 18 games played this year (50.0%), but no multi-hit games.

-- He has not gone deep in his 18 games this season.

-- Wynns has driven in a run in four games this year (22.2%), including two games with multiple runs batted in.
+- In four games this year (22.2%), Wynns has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of 18 games so far this season.
+- He has scored in four games this season (22.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.